saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 <img src="/x.png" alt="pdf metadata" width="800" height="300" />

-So yeah, it was in fact a vulnerable iText version to XXE, BUT that version of Java made me tweak a little, it was pretty updated one.
-Well, as always it was time to escalate it.
+So yeah, it was in fact a vulnerable iText version to XXE, BUT that version of Java made me tweak a little, it was a pretty updated one.
+Well, as always it was time to escalate the bug.